Student Supportive Measures

 6. What are examples of supportive measures?

-• Access to counseling (i.e., referral to RSVP, Counseling and Mental Health, WorkWell)
+• Access to counseling (i.e., referral to CARE-SC, Counseling and Mental Health, WorkWell Center)

 • Mutual Avoidance of Contact (AOC) directive (a non-punitive, non-disciplinary administrative measure designed to minimize conflict)